 After helping to establish a Nonprofit organisation to support disadvantaged young women Michelle Chadwick decided to dedicate her time to a cause closer to home.
 Michelle was diagnosed with Idiopathic Hypersomnia in late 2008 after struggling with the condition for more than 25 years.
-Unfortunately the diagnosis didn't provide any closure; in fact it only served to leave many questions unanswered.
+Unfortunately, the diagnosis didn't provide any closure; in fact, it only served to leave many questions unanswered.
 She found that without knowing a definite cause of Idiopathic Hypersomnia treatment is only symptomatic and is often not overly effective.

 While there are many organisations that represent various sleep disorders there were no organisations anywhere in the world that catered specifically to Idiopathic Hypersomnia.
-Michelle was inspired by a group of fellow Idiopathic Hypersomnia patients to change that.
+Michelle was inspired by a group of fellow Idiopathic Hypersomnia sufferers to change that.
 At the beginning of 2013 Michelle set up the world’s first Not for Profit organisation dedicated to Idiopathic Hypersomnia.
 Hypersomnolence Australia (HA) was registered as a Health Promotion Charity in March that year.
 HA is committed to being a strong advocate, raising awareness and educating others about Idiopathic Hypersomnia.
-HA's goal is to change not just the process to diagnosis but also the level of care and services available to patients post diagnosis.
+HA's goal is to change not just the process of diagnosis but also the level of care and services available to patients post diagnosis.

 Hypersomnolence Australia has come a long way since it was established.
 We now work with a range of professionals to make sure our information is both helpful and informative.
 We receive advice and support from various medical health professionals in and outside of Australia and work with other sleep organisations to share valuable information and provide a link to our broader Idiopathic Hypersomnia community.

 Along with being the Director of Hypersomnolence Australia Michelle Chadwick is also the Chairperson of Australia's peak patient body for sleep disorders,